lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline6.md

   4.2. `git init`
   4.3. `zenml init`
 5. [Follow all the steps here to setup the environment for your Airflow DAG][2]

+Later to reuse the same environment, just need to run

+* `zenml orchestrator up` to start Airflow
+  * If there is an error showing PID file already exists, remove that file before executing this command
+* `python [my_DAG.py]` ro execute the DAG file
+* `zenml orchestrator down` to shut down Airflow

 #### Super Mini ZenML Pipeline